 Genmaicha is yet another Japanese wonder.
-Is a mixed of Sencha or Bancha with brown rice.
+It is a mix of Sencha or Bancha with brown rice.
 This tea used to be drunk by poor people who cannot afford good quality green tea.
-Because of its brown rice, it was considered quite filling thus very good during fasting periods or between meals when people could not feed themselves.
+Because of its brown rice, it was considered quite filling, thus excellent during fasting periods or between meals when people could not feed themselves.

 An interesting Japanese tea is Hojicha which is charcoal roasted.
 Aracha is a raw green tea and Shincha is also called new tea because is the first flush.
 This is usually used for Japan’s premium teas.